top of page

 Where we work: Malawi, the warm heart of Africa

-A peaceful nation with a democratic government, the majority of the Malawian population is rural.
-Despite significant advances in the last two decades, Malawi still struggles with poverty; about two-thirds of its population lives on less than $2 per day.
+A peaceful nation with a democratic government, the majority of Malawi's 19 million people live in a rural setting and support themselves through agriculture.
+Despite significant advances in the last two decades, the country still struggles with poverty; about two-thirds of its population lives on less than $2 per day.